Boot a Portable VirtualBox from USB

 • Enable USB under Settings > Ports > USB.

-• Install Guest Additions in the guest OS.
+• Install Guest Additions inside the guest OS.

 Why is my VirtualBox running slowly?

-• Enabling 3D Acceleration and increasing video memory.
+• Turn on 3D Acceleration and increase video memory.

-• Allocating sufficient CPU cores and RAM, leaving enough for host OS.
+• Allocate more CPU cores and RAM—while leaving enough for the host OS.

-• Disabling unnecessary background processes on the host.
+• Close background applications on the host system.

 How can I transfer files between the host and the VirtualBox guest?

-• Setting up shared folders under Settings > Shared Folders.
+• Set up shared folders via Settings > Shared Folders.

-• Using drag-and-drop or copy-paste (with Guest Additions installed).
+• Use drag-and-drop or copy-paste (requires Guest Additions).

-• Setting up network shares between host and guest.
+• Configure a network share between the host and guest.

 Portable VirtualBox offers a great way to run virtual machines directly from a USB drive.
 By using tools like Micha’s or Tibo’s portable wrappers, you can bypass host system limitations such as restricted BIOS access or installation restrictions.
 Whether you’re an IT pro needing a portable testing environment, a Linux enthusiast demoing distros, or a casual user exploring alternate OSes, this method gives you the flexibility to run VMs from USB anytime, anywhere.